andreyzax/sim6502/README.md

 ## **Status:**

 - Emulator core complete.
+- Generic Headless (no hardware) system implemented.
 - Apple 1 base hardware functional.
 - Passes the 6502 functional test from (https://github.com/Klaus2m5/6502_65C02_functional_tests).
 - Wozmon, Apple BASIC & several third party applications confirmed as working.
 - Currently only tested on Linux (But I strongly believe any unix like system would work fine).
-- Porting to other platforms should be easy, the only requirement is some kind of terminal like interface and the ability to poll for keyboard input.
+- Porting to other platforms should be easy, the only requirement is some kind of terminal like interface or Textual package support.

 ## **Goals:**